Arundhati (actress): Career

 She then appeared in the romantic thriller Thottal Thodarum (2015) opposite Thaman Kumar after playing a pivotal role in the comedy-thriller movie Naaigal Jaakirathai (2014) opposite Sibi Sathyaraj.
-This movie turned out to be a box office hit and she received positive reviews from the critics.
-In 2016, she played the female lead in the action flick Arthanari which was a box-office disaster.
-But she was noted for her performance in 2018 Kaala which had an ensemble cast.
-She has been signed to play the lead in Mugam which is currently under production.
+This movie turned out to be a box office hit, and it received positive reviews from the critics.
+In 2016, she played the female lead in the action flick Arthanari, which was a box-office disaster.
+She played a role in Kaala, which had an ensemble cast.
+She has been signed to play the lead in Mugam, which is currently under production.